pandawithcat/VoogaSalad/doc/sprint1spec.md

 -move enemies along their path based on AI

--implement towers shooting one type of projectile (arrow) in either radial or straight
+-implement towers shooting one type of projectileConfig (arrow) in either radial or straight

 -implement spikes that reduce HP of people that walk over them